Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Results

-In Fig.~\ref{fig:fig1} we show the single-particle spectra without ((a)-(c)) and with ((d)-(i)) Coulomb interactions, where the twisted angle $\Theta$ is tuned from the first MA at 1.08$\degree$ to 1.25$\degree$.
-The non-interactive dispersion ((a)-(c)) is from the continuum model (see Method) and the interacting single-particle spectra ((d)-(i)) are obtained in the CFMC simulations.
-These spectra are obtained by a 2-mode approximation (we trace out the dynamic Green's function at each momentum point in the 2 $\times$ 2 band basis) to the spectral function: $ A(\bk,\omega) = -\frac{1}{\pi} \text{Im} \text{Tr} G^{\text{ret}}(\bk, \omega) \propto \sum_{m=1}^{2} a_m \delta(\epsilon_{m}(\bk) - \omega)$, where $G^{\text{ret}}(\bk, \omega)$ is the single-particle Green's function from the CFMC simulation, $\epsilon_{m}(\bk)$ are dispersions, and $a_m$ is the corresponding spectral weight, denoted by the color coding.
+In Fig.~\ref{fig:fig2} we show the single-particle spectra without ((a)-(c)) and with ((d)-(i)) Coulomb interactions, where $\Theta$ is tuned from 1.08$\degree$ to 1.25$\degree$, and we focus on the parameters of $\{\varepsilon=7\varepsilon_0, u_0=60$ meV\}.
+As will be discussed later, for other parameter sets of $\{\varepsilon, u_0\}$, order parameter analyses reveal similar behavior.
+The non-interacting dispersion ((a)-(c)) is from the BM model (see Methods) and the interacting single-particle spectra ((d)-(i)) are obtained from CFMC simulations.
+These spectra are obtained by a 2-mode approximation to the spectral function (we trace out the 2 $\times$ 2 matrix of dynamical Green's function at each momentum point in the band basis): $-\frac{1}{\pi} \text{Im} \text{Tr} G^{\text{ret}}(\bk, \omega) \propto \sum_{m=1}^{2} a_m \delta(\epsilon_{m}(\bk) - \omega)$, where $G^{\text{ret}}(\bk, \omega)$ is the single-particle Green's function from the CFMC simulation, $\epsilon_{m}(\bk)$ the dispersion, and $a_m$ the corresponding spectral weight denoted by the color coding in Fig.~\ref{fig:fig2}.